ADMIS-TONGJI/SWAN/README.md

 SWAN fuses two branches for underwater acoustic classification:

-- **wav2vec2 audio embeddings**: pre-extracted, frozen wav2vec2 last-hidden-state embeddings, time-pooled.
+- **raw waveform branch**: pre-extracted, frozen wav2vec2 last-hidden-state embeddings, time-pooled.
-- **Mel spectrograms**: processed by an sub-band adaptive spectrogram learning module and a compression module.
+- **spectrogram branch**: processed by an sub-band adaptive spectrogram learning module and a compression module.

 The two branch embeddings are projected to the same dimension and fused with a **gated fusion** module, followed by an MLP classifier.